aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-05-xorbits-summary.md

 To be honest I only skimmed this section, so my brief summary is that they support multiple storage backends and even have some notion of tiering to use the kind of storage mechanism that best represents how the data is being used.
-I did learn about the existance of `pickle5` though, which was neat.
+I did learn about the existence of `pickle5` though, which was neat.

 ### Side note - a non-technical explanation

-While I was intially reading the paper, my partner offhandedly asked me to summarize what I was reading and asked for a non-technical explanation, so here's my best non-technical explanation of how chunked processing works:
+While I was initially reading the paper, my partner offhandedly asked me to summarize what I was reading and asked for a non-technical explanation, so here's my best non-technical explanation of how chunked processing works: